 The Roles of Board and Staff in Association Leadership: Who Does What?

-When thinking about the roles and responsibilities of the board of directors versus staff members, a good rule of thumb is that the board governs and the staff manages.
+When thinking about the roles and responsibilities of association leadership, a good rule of thumb is that the board governs and the staff manages.
 But how exactly does that look?
 Are board members always leaders and staff members always followers?
 The short answer is “no.” In a strong partnership with the board of directors, staff plays a critical leadership role in making recommendations and providing guidance to the board in an effort to help the organization thrive.

 There are many ways that staff provides association leadership, and while we can’t cover them all, here are some examples for a few key areas of association management:

 The board of directors is responsible for the adoption of the policies for an organization.
 Policies are similar to “rules of the road” – for example, drive on the right, obey traffic signals and yield to pedestrians.
 Staff members, on the other hand, take the lead for recommending, implementing and monitoring those policies.